 How we help

-The rare disease patient is the orphan of the health system, often without diagnosis, without treatment, without research and therefore, without reason to hope.
+The rare disease patient is the orphan of the health system, often without diagnosis, without treatment, and therefore, without reason to hope.
 This needs to change.

 The Steve Waugh Foundation is about Strength of Character.
 It's at the core of what we do, from the people we support to the people who support us.